mui/material-ui/docs/data/material/migration/migrating-from-deprecated-apis/migrating-from-deprecated-apis.md

 :::

-## Overarching deprecated APIs
+## Package-wide deprecated APIs

 ### Inner element overrides

-The `slots` and `slotProps` API is in process of being standardized.
-The analogous APIs: `components`, `componentsProps`, `<SlotName>Component`, and `<SlotName>Props` are going to be deprecated and eventually removed.
+The `slots` and `slotProps` APIs are in the process of being standardized.
+The analogous APIs—`components`, `componentsProps`, `<SlotName>Component`, and `<SlotName>Props`—are going to be deprecated and eventually removed.
-This improves the developer experience through consistency, predictability, and reducing cognitive load.
+This improves the developer experience through consistency, predictability, and reduced cognitive load.

 ### Composed CSS classes